ezlage/HyperX/README.md

 ##### Starting WebSocket communication
 ```
 with HPX do begin
+  //After how long without receiving data should the WebSocket node times out?
+  Timeout:=15000; //If you don't specify, the default value applies: 5000 (ms)
   //If you don't want the WebSocket node to restart in case of a timeout
   AutoRestart:=False; //If you don't specify, the default value applies: True
-  //After how long without receiving data should the WebSocket node restart?
-  Timeout:=15000; //If you don't specify, the default value applies: 5000 (ms)
   //If you want to use a custom WebSocket client
   WebSocketClient:='some_websocket_client'; //If you don't specify, the default value applies: 'websocat'
-  //You need to provide the parameters that your WebSocket client needs to access an API
+  //You need to provide the parameters that your WebSocket client needs
   //The example below is for Poloniex, using WebSocat
   SetWebSocketParams([
     '-v', //Verbose mode (-v) is optional